rajkumar-b/receipt-processor/readme.md

 ## Project Execution (in Development / Debug mode)

-To run the project, simply use `go run main.go` and follow the link: http://localhost:8080/ping to execute a simple ping (GET request via REST API).
+To run the project, simply use `go run .` or `go run main.go` and follow the link: http://localhost:8080/ping to execute a basic server ping (GET request via REST API).

 To build and run the project, use `go build .` followed by `.\receipt-processor.exe` to initiate the server on localhost.
 Follow the same link as above to hit the API endpoints.